 - scant 1/8 tsp salt

-- pinch uncut stevia (or 2 tbsp powdered sugar or pure maple syrup or honey)
+- pinch uncut stevia OR 2 tbsp pure maple syrup or honey

-Make sure your coconut butter is melted before use.
+Make sure your coconut butter is melted before starting.
 Combine all ingredients in a food processor.
 Then smooth the fudge into a container or candy molds.
-(Plastic containers work well, because you can pop the fudge right out.)
+Plastic containers work well, because you can pop the fudge right out.
 Place in the fridge for a few hours, or freeze for a few minutes.
 You can freeze it for longer periods of time; just be sure to thaw at least 15-20 minutes prior to eating.